Not a lot of people know that many years before I became a doctor, I was a patient first.

 For good measure, I had my chest x-ray repeated, too.
 A view from the side was added but I now know that this set of x-rays was an unnecessary extra dose of radiation and only served to extinguish any lingering doubt about the reliability of my initial x-ray.
 I was still in denial.

-The first thing I noticed walking into Dr. M’s clinic was how bright and airy (pun intended) it seemed.
-Dr. M stood up from behind his table and introduced himself.
-He was a big man with an even bigger smile.
-He might as well be Jollibee in a white coat.
+The first thing I noticed walking into Dr. NM’s clinic was how bright and airy (pun intended) it seemed.
+Dr. NM stood up from behind his table and introduced himself.
+He had a prominent nose and a smile that reminded me of Jollibee’s.

 “O, good morning!
 What can I do for you?”

-“Dok, may nakita po kasi sa x-ray ko, eh.”
+“Dok, may nakita po kasi sa x-ray ko, e.”

-He walked round to my side of the table, took my new and one-week old x-ray films, and forcefully snapped them into the viewer lit from behind by fluorescent lamps.
+He walked round to my side, took my new and one-week-old x-ray films, and forcefully snapped them into the viewer lit from behind by fluorescent lamps.

 It felt unreal and oddly comforting to hear him say this.
 For the first time, somebody was actually optimistic about my illness.
 I narrated my story and he performed his examination.
 He was impressed to find out that I got into UP and he listened with genuine interest to my plans in medical school.

-When I disclosed my fear of not being fit to enroll for the incoming school year, he assured me with utmost confidence that six weeks ahead was more than enough time.
+When I disclosed my fear of not being fit to enroll for the incoming school year, he assured me with confidence that six weeks ahead was more than enoughtime.
 That was uplifting beyond measure.

 “Ipunin mo lahat ng pakete ng gamot mo,” he said as he wrote a new prescription.
 “Next time you see me, bring them all because I need to make sure you are compliant to your medications.”
 He also wrote an x-ray request for every family member living with me.

-Dr. M ticked boxes in my health record.
+Dr. NM ticked boxes in my health record.

 “I don’t count them anymore. ’Pag hindi nag-abot ang mga daliri ko, ibig sabihin, that’s enough,” he explained one time.

-Still, I would insist on seeing him for my annual physical examination.
+Still, I insisted on seeing Dr. NM for my annual physical examination.
 On my third year, when I told him that I continued to receive discriminatory remarks from medical staff when they read my x-ray results, he wrote a furious note reprimanding the UP Health Service.
 I would learn in my internal medicine rotation that after two weeks of anti-TB medications, most patients are no longer infectious and could go back to school or work, without risk of infecting friends or co-workers.
-I still have Dr. M’s letter to this day.
+I kept that letter.

 I tried to stifle laughter but failed.
 That was how the most influential doctor of my life kicked me out of his clinic.

-Without knowing it, Dr. M taught me an important lesson on being a doctor.
-As a neurosurgeon, whenever I speak to patients and their families about a new diagnosis or a worsening outlook, I always remember the 17-year-old boy who thought that fate was playing a nasty trick on him, until he met the doctor who did more than just the right thing.
+As a neurosurgeon, whenever I speak to patients and their families about a new diagnosis or a worsening outlook, I always remember the seventeenyear-old boy who thought that fate was playing a nasty trick on him, until he met the doctor who did more than just the right thing.

-Dr. M gave me hope and that made all the difference.
+Dr. NM gave me hope and that made all the difference.